PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 11:00:00
+Last updated: 2024-04-06 11:00:33
-Random Quote: The Mandalorian.
-His armor alone is worth more than my bounty. - Fennec Shand
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev